 Care advice for limestone and marble

-Stone impregnation is a little more expensive, but a more effective method to use to protect the natural stone from stains.
-Some stone impregnations can change the appearance of the stone.
+Stone sealant is an effective method to use to protect the natural stone from stains.
+Some stone sealants can change the appearance of the stone.
 It usually gets a little darker.
-We therefore recommend Fila W68, an impregnation adapted to natural stone which means that the stone is protected and at the same time retains its original appearance.
-In addition, you can apply it when the stone is still damp.
-Be sure to follow the product instructions.
+We therefore recommend Fila MP90 Eco Xtreme, a sealant adapted to natural stone which means that the stone is protected and at the same time retains its original appearance.

 Oil, makeup and similar stains